assamite/sdrs_cimg/Readme.md

 Usage
 ------------------------------------------------------

-1. Download CImg and put CImg.h some where your compiler finds it
+1. Download CImg and put `CImg.h` somewhere your compiler finds it

-2. (optional) add additional image libraries (libpng, etc) to the Makefile's CImgHandler.o compile information so that CImg can load those types accordingly
+2. Download boost and configure it.
+Boost is only used for filepath manipulation.
+In case you don't want to use boost, you can alter the source of `CImgHandler::SavePictures`.

 3. As Command line tool:

-	3.1 Run make (and make clean)
+	3.1 Compile program with `make` (and `make clean`)

-	3.2 Call the 'saliency' program created:
+	3.2 Call the program created:

 	`$>./saliency [-s] [-o=path/to/outfolder/] path/to/pic1 path/to/pic2 path/to/pic3 ...`

 	where optional '-s' argument tells the program to not only do saliency mapping, but also mean shift based processing and extracting the most salient objects from the pictures.

-4. Inside Python:
+4. From Python:

-	4.1 Run make shared_osx/shared_linux (and make clean)
+	4.1 Compile program as shared library with `make shared_osx` or `make shared_linux` (and `make clean`)

-	4.2 Instantiate SDRWrapper object:
+	4.2 Instantiate `SDRWrapper` object in Python and call it:

 		from sdrWrapper import SDRWrapper
 		sdrw = SDRWrapper()